tc39/proposal-pattern-matching/README.md

 ## Priorities for a solution

-This section details this proposal's priorities.
+This section details this proposal’s priorities.
 Note that not every champion may agree with each priority.

 ### _Pattern_ matching